1756 - Operations on Lake Ontario

 On August 6, Lieutenant-Colonel Mercer, commanding at Oswego, was informed that there was a large French encampment about 20 km from his fort.

 On August 9, under the cover of the dense forest, Rigaud marched in advance to protect the landing of the troops.
-Montcalm followed with the first division and, coasting the shore in bateaux, landed at midnight 2 km from Oswego.
+Montcalm followed with the first division and, coasting the shore in bateaux, landed at midnight at Anse-aux-Cabanes.
 Four cannon were planted in battery upon the strand, and the men bivouacked by their boats.

-In the morning of August 10, a reconnoitring British canoe finally discovered the French forces.
-Two armed vessels soon came to cannonade them but their light guns were no match for the heavy artillery of the French, and they were forced to withdraw.
+In the morning of August 10, Montcalm advanced within 2 km of Oswego.
+The British small schooner finally discovered the French forces.
+Two British armed vessels (a 12-gun and a 6-gun) soon came to cannonade them but their light guns were no match for the heavy 12 pdr guns of the French positioned on the shoreline, and they were forced to withdraw after a fight of more than an hour.
 Descombles, the engineer, was mistakenly shot by an Indian during a reconnaissance.
 M. Desendroin then assumed command of the engineers assisted by M. de Pouchot, captain of Béarn Infanterie, and the attack was pushed vigorously.
 The Canadians and Indians fired all day on the forts under cover of the trees.

 During the night of August 10 to 11, the first parallel was marked out at 160 meters from the rampart.
 Stumps were grubbed up, fallen trunks shoved aside, and a trench dug, sheltered by fascines, gabions, and a strong abattis.

 On August 11, Montcalm's second division came up with 22 more guns.